ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 <br>
-Impurity functions, which are much more commonly used, measure to which extent the node is "impure", with respect to the proportion of labels.
+Impurity functions, which are more commonly used, measure to which extent the node is "impure", with respect to the proportion of labels.

 First, gini impurity of terminal node
 $$